Marie-Marguerite Oudry

 Marie–Marguerite Oudry, née Froissé (1688–1780) was a French engraver and painter.

 Born in Paris, Oudry studied with Jean-Baptiste Oudry, whom she married in 1709.
-The couple would have thirteen children, only five of whom, two sons and three daughters, were still alive at the time of her death.
+The couple would have thirteen children, only five of whom, two sons (including Jacques-Charles Oudry) and three daughters, were still alive at the time of her death.
 Their daughter married the painter Antoine Boizot.
 Marie–Marguerite Oudry produced engravings after her husband's paintings; she also produced portraits in pastel of him and of one of their sons.
 She died of an illness in her Paris home.